-The Charter under which the Investment Committee operates was reviewed and approved by the Board on 28 November 2019.
+The Charter under which the Investment Committee operates was reviewed and approved by the Board on 20 May 2021.
 The Committee comprises not less than three non-executive Directors appointed by the Board and the Dean.
-The Chair is appointed by the Board.

-The Deputy Dean, Chief Operating Officer and other executive officers of the Company are invited to attend as required.
+The Dean, Internal, Executive Director Corporate Services and Chief Financial Officer and other executive officers of the Company are invited to attend as required.